Maxim-Mazurok/google-api-typings-generator/gapi.client.content/readme.md

 await gapi.client.content.orders.rejectreturnlineitem({ merchantId: "merchantId", orderId: "orderId",  });

 /*
 Returns and refunds a line item.
 Note that this method can only be called on fully shipped orders.
-Please also note that the Orderreturns API is the preferred way to handle returns after you receive a return from a customer.
+The Orderreturns API is the preferred way to handle returns after you receive a return from a customer.
 You can use Orderreturns.list or Orderreturns.get to search for the return, and then use Orderreturns.processreturn to issue the refund.
 If the return cannot be found, then we recommend using this API to issue a refund.
 */
 await gapi.client.content.orders.returnrefundlineitem({ merchantId: "merchantId", orderId: "orderId",  });

 /*
 Sets (or overrides if it already exists) merchant provided annotations in the form of key-value pairs.
-A common use case would be to supply us with additional structured information about a line item that cannot be provided via other methods.
+A common use case would be to supply us with additional structured information about a line item that cannot be provided through other methods.
 Submitted key-value pairs can be retrieved as part of the orders resource.
 */
 await gapi.client.content.orders.setlineitemmetadata({ merchantId: "merchantId", orderId: "orderId",  });